kiliyan/Non-linear-continuum-mechanics/README.md

 precompile

-# now from within the repl do the following. note : replace filename with the one of the four files inside the folder
+# Now from within the repl do the following. note : replace filename with the one of the four files inside the folder

 include("filename.jl")